2023 NFL Draft order, team needs: Texans cost themselves No. 1 pick with late TD, conversion; Bears pick 1st

 Team needs: DT, LB, WR, EDGE, S

-Notable free agents: OT Jack Conklin, RB Kareem Hunt, EDGE Jadeveon Clowney, LB Deion Jones, QB Jacoby Brissett
+Notable free agents: RB Kareem Hunt, EDGE Jadeveon Clowney, LB Deion Jones, QB Jacoby Brissett

 Team needs: OG, TE, EDGE, CB, DT, QB

-Notable free agents: S Taylor Rapp, DL A'Shawn Robinson, CB Troy Hill, RB Darrell Henderson, DL Greg Gaines
+Notable free agents: QB Baker Mayfield, S Taylor Rapp, DL A'Shawn Robinson, CB Troy Hill, RB Darrell Henderson Jr., DL Greg Gaines

 Miami Dolphins (9-8)